-\\Section P3003.9; change to read as follows:
+Section P3003.9; change to read as follows:

 P3003.9.2 Solvent cementing.
 Joint surfaces shall be clean and free from moisture.
-A purple primer that conforms to ASTM F 656 shall be applied.
+A purple primer, et other approved primer, that conforms to ASTM F 656 shall be applied.
 Solvent cement not purple in color and conforming to ASTM D 2564, CSA B137.3, CSA B181.2 or CSA B182.1 shall be applied to all joint surfaces.
 The joint shall be made while the cement is wet and shall be in accordance with ASTM D 2855.
 Solvent cement joints shall be permitted above or below ground.

-Exception: A primer is not required where both of the following conditions apply:
+Exception: A primer is not required where all of the following conditions apply:

 - 1. The solvent cement used is third-party certified as conforming to ASTM D 2564 - 2.
-The solvent cement is used only for joining PVC drain, waste, and vent pipe and fittings in not pressure applications in sizes up to and including 4 inches (102mm) in diameter.
+The solvent cement is used only for joining PVC drain, waste, and vent pipe and fittings in not pressure applications in sizes up to and including 4 inches (102mm) in diameter. - 3.
+The joint is made in accordance with ASTM F3328